Online Colleges in Arkansas

 |Governor’s Distinguished Scholarship||Graduating seniors who scored 32 or better on the ACT and 1410 or better on the ACT and have at least a 3.50 GPA||Pays tuition, fees, room and board up to $10,000 per year|

-Be sure to also check out the Arkansas’s state-wide college planning tool, “Fund My Future.”
+Finally, be sure to check out Arkansas’s state-wide college planning tool, “Fund My Future.”
 This is a free resource providing scholarship searches, FAFSA assistance, financial aid checklists, scholarship application tips and so on.
 Many of these tools are available to the public already, but the information provided here is specific to Arkansas students and organized on one site.

 List of Online Colleges in Arkansas